 What it comes down to is that taking an extra few seconds to define done can easily save you hours or days on your projects.

 Check out this 9-minute video to see the massive impact one day delays can have on your project timeline.
-Then see how Playbook resolves for these issues in Part 2.
+See how Playbook resolves for these issues in Part 2.